Petzys/ret2libc/README.md

 The executable file `exploit_me` is vulnerable to a buffer overflow allowing the attacker to **execute arbitrary code** on the machine as the privileged `root` user (see [Result (2.)](#2-insecure-use-of-setuid-bit-in-exploit_me) for explanation).

+#### Risk

-Risk: This allows the attacker to access any data on the machine e.g. sensitive data such as password hashes, user data or log files.
+This allows the attacker to access any data on the machine e.g. sensitive data such as password hashes, user data or log files.
 If the machine is part of a company network, this would gain an attacker foothold in the network and may allow lateral movement between hosts.

+Any user is allowed to execute the file, thereby making this event very likely.

+**Therefore, the risk of this finding is high.**

 #### Advise